 How to Reduce Leash Pulling

 Leash pulling is one of the most common frustrations expressed by pet owners.
-Dogs pull, which makes them difficult to manage, leaving many pet owners unable to provide their dogs with the exercise, stimulation, and enrichment they need.
-While leash pulling may seem like more like a frustration than a behavior problem, it should be addressed and corrected as soon as possible to prevent more difficult issues from developing.
+Dogs that pull can difficult to manage, leaving many pet owners unable to provide their dogs with the exercise, stimulation, and enrichment they need.
+While leash pulling may seem more like a frustration than a behavior problem, it should be addressed and corrected as soon as possible to prevent more difficult issues from developing.

-You will find a number pet products out there that claim to fix the pulling behavior, however nothing will completely solve the problem without actual training.
+You will find a number pet products out there that claim to fix the pulling behavior; however nothing will completely solve the problem without actual training.
 Below are a few tips to help get you started with the training process.
-If you need further support, we suggest contacting one of our behaviorists or reaching out to your local trainer.
+If you need further support, we suggest contacting one of our recommended dog trainers.

 Pick Your Equipment